ovh/docs/pages/platform/ai-training/02_CONCEPTS_users/guide.en-gb.md

 section: Concepts
 order: 2
 ---
+*Last updated 7th September, 2020.*

 ## Definition

 The **users** of the AI Training platform are simply your Public Cloud users that you can create in the OVHcloud Control Panel.
-To give access to AI Training to any of your users, you need to grant them the role **AI Training Operator**.
+To give access to **AI Training** to any of your users, you need to grant them the role **AI Training Operator** role.
 Then you can use this user's credentials to authenticate.

-The AI Training includes the OVHcloud Object Storage as a persistent storage solution for your [data](../data).
+**AI Training** includes the OVHcloud Object Storage as a persistent storage solution for your [data](../data).
 To use these features the user needs to be granted the role **Objectstore Operator** since it implies read/write access to the Object Storage.

 ### Roles